-One of the predefined health monitor types.
 Specify HTTP, PING, or TCP.

-Time in seconds between sending probes to members.
+Enter the time in seconds between sending probes to members.

-Number of connection failures allowed before changing the member status to
+Enter the number of connection failures allowed before changing the member status to

-Time in seconds that a monitor will wait for a connection to be established before it times out.
+Enter the time in seconds that a monitor will wait for a connection to be established before it times out.

 The timeout value must be less than the interval value.

 If you select HTTP, you must also configure the HTTP method, expected status code, and URL.

 - If you created the load balancer on a tenant subnet, associate a floating IP address with the load balancer.